Android 3DS SDK

 Access the SDK

 A copy of the SDK object is generated when calling the get() function from the ThreeDS2ServiceInstance class companion object.
-This helps assuring that only a single copy of the SDK class is generated during the life cycle of the application.
+This helps to ensure that only a single copy of the SDK class is generated during the lifecycle of the application.
 The following code snippet is an example of how to access this object:

 fun provides3dsSdk(): ThreeDS2Service = ThreeDS2ServiceInstance.get()